-Regular watering is therefore ideal required underfor nurseries nursery conditions to produce produce cost effective high quality seedlings (Inoti, 2001 and Simon et al., 2011) because at profitable levels since any the stagnation in growth or subsequent mortality translates into economic losses to a nursery owners.
-Low water supply can lead to huge losses because seedlings take long to reach an appropriate size (30 cm height) for grafting (Mhango et al.,

-2008), and transplanting, planting out or for sales. all of them,
+Regular watering is required under nursery conditions to produce cost effective seedlings (Inoti, 2001 and Simon et al., 2011) because stagnation in growth or subsequent mortality translates into economic losses to nursery owners.
+Low water supply can result to huge losses because seedlings take long to reach an appropriate size (0.3 m height) for grafting (Mhango et al., 2008), transplanting and for sales.

-Water is the main constituent of living organisms and it is involved in photosynthesis process thus its availability at tolerable interval affects productivity of most plants.
-According to Hartmann et al. (2005), water stress decreases the growth of plants in terms of leaf number, leaf area, and biomass weight and stomata conductance.
-Root growth is more preferred over foliage in water scarce environments and extensive rooting is a special adaptation for plant survival in arid areas (Abbott, 1984; Inoti, 2018).
+Water is the main constituent of living organisms involved in photosynthesis process thus its availability at acceptable interval affects productivity of many plants.
+Water stress reduces the growth of plants in terms of leaf number, leaf area, biomass weight and stomata conductance (Hartmann et al., 2005).
+Root development is more preferred over foliage in arid environments and extensive rooting is a special adaptation for plant survival in these areas (Abbott, 1984; Inoti, 2018).

-Water is an important factor in dry land forestry and it is critical to tree growth and development in the tropics (Awodola and Nwoboshi, 1993).
-According to Miller et al. (1999), for each ton of vegetative growth, hundreds of tons of water may be consumed by the growing plant especially in dry sites.
-As observed by (Awodola, 1984), the reduction in relative water contents affects physiological processes and hence plant growth.
-Earlier works by Huang et al. (1985) reported that root to shoot ratio to be 3.5 times higher in water stressed plants compared to non-stressed ones.
+Water is an important factor in dry land forestry and it is vital in tree growth and development in the tropics (Awodola and Nwoboshi, 1993).
+According to Miller et al. (1999), for each ton of vegetative growth, hundreds of tons of water may be consumed by the growing plant especially in arid sites.
+As observed by Awodola (1984), the decrease in relative water content affects physiological processes and plant growth.
+Earlier works by Huang et al. (1985) reported that root to shoot ratio to be 3.5 times higher in water stressed plants compared to those with no stress.

-2.0 Research methodology
+2.0 Material and methods

-The seeds were collected from
+The seeds were collected from mature trees at Egerton University in Njoro.